Heat stroke in seniors is deadly

 In hot weather, heat stroke in seniors is a serious risk.

-Because older bodies are less sensitive to changes in temperature and can’t adjust as well, seniors might not even notice that they’re overheating – until they become ill.
+Older bodies are less sensitive to changes in temperature and can’t adjust as well.
+So, seniors might not even notice that they’re overheating – until they become ill.

 We explain what heat stroke is and share 6 tips to prevent your older adult from overheating.